 1. Operational assessment

 Every engagement starts with a diagnostic.
 The consultant maps your current processes, interviews stakeholders, reviews operational data, and identifies where the biggest gaps are between input and output.
-This typically takes 1–3 weeks.
+This typically takes 1–3 weeks depending on scope.

 2. Bottleneck identification